 A multigated acquisition (MUGA) scan creates video images of the lower chambers of the heart to check whether they are pumping blood properly.
 It shows any abnormalities in the size of the chambers (called “ventricles”) and in the movement of blood through the heart.
 Other names for this test include cardiac blood pooling imaging, nuclear heart scan, nuclear ventriculography, and radionuclide ventriculography.

-People who have had radiation therapy to the chest, spine, or upper abdomen.
+People who have had radiation therapy to the chest.

 People who have had a bone marrow/stem cell transplant or certain types of chemotherapy.